ansible/awx/docs/docsite/rst/userguide/inventories.rst

 8. If a host was used to run a job, you can view details about those jobs in the **Completed Jobs** tab of the host and click **Expanded** to view details about each job.

 .. image:: ../common/images/inventories-add-host-view-completed-jobs.png
+   :alt: Jobs tab showing list of completed jobs associated with the selected host

 .. _ug_inventories_add_host_bulk_api: